 The U.S. Small Business Administration manages Lender Match, which is a referral tool aimed at connecting small businesses with lenders.
 The SBA guarantees these loans, so the vetted lenders are open to working with a riskier clientele.

 To use this tool, you will need to describe your needs by answering questions that can take as little as five minutes.

 Within two days, you will receive an email containing the contact information of lenders who have expressed interest in loaning to you.
 You can speak to as many of these lenders as you would like — you can be one and done, or you can speak to multiple lenders and compare rates, terms, and fees.

 Once you have decided on a lender, you will apply for the loan and proceed as usual.

 Is the business loan process entirely new for you?
-Check out the SBA’s list of resources on preparing for the application, approval, and disbursement processes.
+Check out the SBA’s list of resources for preparing the application, approval, and disbursement process

 Pipeline Angels strives to solve the problem of limited women in business in two ways: